caaravn/gitnotes/README.md

     *  systemctl start docker  (will start the docker service).
     *  systemctl enable docker (if we stop the VM docker service also will stop and once VM is start automatically it will start the docker service as well).
     *  systemctl restart docker (to restart the docker service).
-    * sudo usermod -aG docker jenkins ----------------> to add docker to jenkins
+    * sudo usermod -aG docker jenkins ---------------->  command adds the current user to the docker group, which allows you to run Docker commands without using sudo.
+Remember to log out and log back in for the group membership to take effect.

 -> Docker engine ---> which containes docker config and which heps to run the docker service -> Docker Repository --> were you can store the docker images (here we can do pull/push mechanism)